MrDGuy/pxt-skillmap-sprite-games/tutorials/conditionals/conditionals-tutorial-1.md

 ## Introduction @unplugged

-In this tutorial you will write a for loop which will repeat 11 times and as you loop you will check whether you can move right.
-The end goal is to reach the goal tile all within one for loop besides the begin_screen.
+In this tutorial you will write a function which contains a while loop so you can help navigate your robot.
 ![While Loop](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-conditional-loops/main/docs/static/while-loop-1.gif "While Loop" )

 ## Step One